-Note: As a rule appointees are responsible for dealing with overpaid benefits.
+Note: Often, appointees are responsible for dealing with overpaid benefits.
 This can be serious if you knowingly provide incorrect information.

 Your point of contact depends on the type of benefit claimed by the person you are acting on behalf of.